 Apply for admission and complete related enrollment requirements.

 After admissions, students who are nonnative speakers of English should register for and take the Accuplacer ESL test and writing sample in the Assessment Center.
 Before you begin your ELAP program, under certain circumstances, you may repeat the ESL placement test, but not during the same testing period (October-January, March-May, June-August).Please see a counselor or visit the department to determine your eligibility to re-test.
 When you take the test, you will receive information about when your placements will be available online.

 Complete the online Academic Orientation in MyMC to receive your placements.
 You should also meet with a counselor individually.
-Register for your ELAP courses online or get help at the Welcome Center on your campus.
+Register for your ELAP courses online or get help at the Raptor Central on your campus.